wangyiyang7/CS5520-FinalProject/README.md

 ## Current Implementation Status

 - Authentication with email/password is implemented with Firebase
-- Users can register, log in, and view their profile information
+- Users can register, log in, view and edit their profile information
 - Public posts feed is available to all users, even when not logged in
 - Post creation form is implemented with photo capture capability
 - Location services integrated for capturing post location